jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

 CIA triad represents the traditional (since [1977](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nbsspecialpublication500-19.pdf)) security goals: "The protection of system data and resources from accidental and deliberate threats to confidentiality, integrity, and availability."

-* confidentiality: no unauthorized access to data or resources
+* confidentiality: no unauthorized (read) access to data or resources
 * integrity: no unauthorized changes to data or resources
 * availability: data and resources available when needed